-Arborescent and tubular sponges are much more abundant at TRK.

-Total number of sponges (all groups) is higher at TRK.
+Arborescent (AR) Papillate (PA) & Pedunculate (PE) sponges are much more abundant at Thorn Rock.
+The total number of sponges (all groups) is higher at Thorn Rock.
 Encrusting sponges are more abundant in the rest of the MCZ.

-Papillate and pedunculate are more abundant at TRK.

-The TRK sponge assemblage is much more diverse in its morphology types and has a higher number of sponges.
-The number of sponges at TRK do seem to vary a lot between years.
-The TRK quadrats were separated out from the other quadrats and an ANOSIM test conducted to test for differences between years just on the TRK quadrats.
+The Thorn Rock sponge assemblage is much more diverse in its morphology types and has a higher number of sponges.
+The number of sponges at Thorn Rock do seem to vary a lot between years.
+Silt levels and photograph quality do affect the number of sponges visible.
+In 2014 there was a noticeable drop in the number of sponges visible and this was probably due to high silt levels and poor photo quality.